Take the San Francisco Lands End Hike, and discover gorgeous views of the rugged Pacific Coast and Golden Gate Bridge along the Lands End Trail.

 The Lands End Hike has spectacular views of the rugged Pacific Coastline, the Golden Gate Bridge, windswept cypress trees, beaches, and wildflowers.
 It passes by the historic points of Sutro Baths, the USS San Francisco Memorial, and you might even see migrating whales.
-A short spur off the main Lands End Trail takes you to scenic Mile Rock Beach and the Lands End Labyrinth.
+A short spur off the main Lands End Trail leads to scenic Mile Rock Beach.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!

 This article has the following information about Lands End Trail: